grafana/developer-advocacy/templates/GOH checklist.md

 Guest::

-## Checklist
+## Pre-show checklist

 - [ ] Contact the guest and tell them about Office Hours.
-	> At Grafana Labs, we do a weekly livestream called [Grafana Office Hours](https://www.youtube.com/watch?v=uk7NoagbJ28&list=PLDGkOdUX1Ujrrse-cdj20RRah9hyHdxBu), where we have guests on to talk about how to use Grafana, observability, or visualization.
+	> At Grafana Labs, we do a livestream called [Grafana Office Hours](https://www.youtube.com/watch?v=uk7NoagbJ28&list=PLDGkOdUX1Ujrrse-cdj20RRah9hyHdxBu), where we have guests on to talk about how to use Grafana, observability, or visualization.
 I saw your [blog post/video/post] on [source] and I think it would be great to have you on the show to share your experience about [topic].
 	Office Hours is an hour-long live conversation that is streamed to the [Grafana YouTube channel](https://youtube.com/@grafana).
 It's very casual, and you can also share your screen if you'd like to do a demo (not required).
 If you'd like to join, I'd love to have you!
 - [ ] If the guest agrees, choose a date for the Office Hours session.
-Confirm the time: 13:00 UTC (15:00 CEST) on Friday.
+Check [the Monday board](https://grafana-labs.monday.com/boards/5724430500) to make sure no other livestream is scheduled for that day.
+Add a card for that date and time to save the spot.
+- [ ] Confirm the time (16:00 CEST on Friday is generally best) with the guest.
 Ask them for a photo you can use for promotion, or ask for permission to use their profile pic on social media.
 - [ ] Invite them to the Grafana Office Hours calendar invite (choose "this instance only", not the whole series).
-Change the invite to include the episode number and their name, ie `Grafana Office Hours #01 with Mitch`.
-This is to save the date.
 Schedule the invite for 15 minutes before the stream (to do a tech check) until 15 minutes after the stream (to debrief).
-The invite should be for 1.5 hours.
+The invite should be for 1.5 hours total.
+Explain this to them.
 - [ ] Create a thumbnail on [Canva](https://canva.com) using the Grafana Office Hours thumbnail format.
 Use [thumbsup.tv](https://thumbsup.tv) to check how the thumbnail looks on different devices.
+[Here are some guidelines for creating thumbnails](https://notes.nicolevanderhoeven.com/Create+engaging+thumbnails).
 - [ ] Schedule the broadcast on [Streamyard](https://streamyard.com), and select the Grafana YouTube channel as the destination.
 	- [ ] In the title, include the instance of Office Hours, i.e. `What's new in Grafana 10?
 (Grafana Office Hours #01)`.
+Including the number or the date (such as `All About Explore Logs (Loki Community Call November 2024`) helps people remember it.
 	- [ ] Add the standard description as per previous Grafana Office Hours shows.
 Check the video description and add guests' contact details.
+- [ ] Get familiar with how to use Streamyard.
+[Here's a crash course on how to use Streamyard](https://drive.google.com/file/d/1hb8FeoO88zinZu638MfnBwGctyspgfm0/view?usp=drive_link) and [here's a second recorded call with the Grafana Campfire hosts](https://drive.google.com/file/d/1hdX4SvDM67KRwGkzA6HWEETK1-gy8iUk/view?usp=drive_link) to get them onboarded with Streamyard.
+These include how to create the stream on Streamyard.
 - [ ] Get the Streamyard invite link and put it in the "location" of the calendar invite to the guest.
 - [ ] Get the YouTube link to the show.
 Put the link on this page, in the URL property above.
 - [ ] Create an event and announce it [on the Grafana Meetup page](https://www.meetup.com/grafana-friends-virtual-meetup-group/).
 - [ ] Schedule posts on socials just when the show begins to say "We're live now!"
+[Buffer](https://buffer.com/) is a good free tool to use for this.
+Set it up for your socials and be sure to tag/mention the official Grafana account-- they'll usually boost/repost it if you do.
-- [ ] Schedule a Slack message on the internal Grafana workspace (in `#community`).
+- [ ] Schedule a Slack message on the internal Grafana workspace (in `#community`, `#content-video`, `#video-offsite-2025-futurism`, and anywhere else you think it might be relevant).
+Yes this is excessive.
+Let's change this process!
-- [ ] Schedule a Slack message on the public Grafana Slack workspace (in `#announcements`)
+- [ ] Schedule a Slack message on the public Grafana Slack workspace (in the appropriate channel, such as `#loki` or `#announcements`).

-## Reference links

-## Timestamps
+- [ ] Think of any reference links you might want to give the audience.
+Add it to the YouTube description.

 ## Talking points